Venezuela leader says willing to work at normalizing US ties

 …

-Read More: Digital Journal – Venezuela leader says willing to work at normalizing US ties
+Read More: Raw Story – Venezuela leader says willing to work at normalizing US ties

 …